Insurance groups guide

 RRP: £80

-The Tutoro Auto automatically starts working on the ignition and stops when you cut the engine.
+The Tutoro Auto automatically starts working the moment the wheels are turning.
 The Tutoro has a capacity of 45ml, you’ll get approximately 600 – 1000 miles depending on the rate of flow you select.
 Tuttoro’s oilers have won a RiDE Best Buy Award.
 The Kit 3 includes all you need to have a working chain oiler by including the Tutoro Auto, 1.5m delivery hose, stainless steel multi-fit bracket, single feed nozzle, priming magnet, cable ties, wash bag and manual.
 You also receive 250ml of free chain oil.
 For offroaders, Tutoro has designed a stone shield made from aluminium which slips over the acrylic reservoir for protection (sold separately).

 RRP: £99